ClaudioZandonella/personal_webpage/content/authors/admin/_index.md

 - Visitors
 ---

 I am a PhD student in Psychological Sciences.
-My major research interest concerns the formalization of psychological theories and research hypotheses as statistical models.
-In particular, I currently work on the formalization of expert judgement and relevant knowledge in the field using informative prior within a Bayesian analysis.
+My research interests concern the formalization of theories and research hypotheses as statistical models within a Bayesian framework.
+I am also involved in the Open Science movement by promoting the importance of Design Analysis and developing workflows to enhance research reproducibility and transparency.

-Moreover, I am really enthusiastic about R environment and other programming languages as STAN, $\rm \LaTeX$ and everything that is related to making open and reproducible science.
+I am enthusiastic about the opportunities and solutions offered by new technologies, programming software, and everything that is related to making open and reproducible science.
+In particular, I am an active R programmer and developer of R packages.

 [Curriculum Vitae](files/cv.pdf)